dportik/dadi_pipeline/Goodness_of_Fit/README.md

 output file for the empirical data.
 The script will also need to be tailored to create histograms that match the empirical distributions for your data set.
 This can be done by editing the 'seq' function to create an appropriate range of bin sizes and overall number of bins for the histograms.
-The 'seq' function takes three arguments: a inimum range value, maximum range value, and increment value.
+The 'seq' function takes three arguments: a minimum range value, maximum range value, and increment value.
 So, seq(0,20,1) will created bins ranging from zero to twenty by increments of one.
+You'll need to adjust the range to include the values from the simulations (and the empirical data, if it falls outside this range!).
+In general, if the empirical value falls outside the simulated value distribution in the direction of worse values, the goodness of fit test is not considered passed.

 **Caveats:**

- The data are simulated using the fs.sample() method, which is equivalent to a parametric boostrap ONLY if SNPs are unlinked across loci.
+ The data are simulated using the fs.sample() method in dadi, which is equivalent to a parametric boostrap ONLY if SNPs are unlinked across loci.
 For ddRADseq data where a single SNP is selected per locus, this is generally true, and this workflow is valid.